Varian-MedicalAffairsAppliedSolutions/MAAS-DoseDynamicArcs/README.md

 * Create non-coplanar arc beam plan (see templates above)
 * Add MLC to beams either static or dynamic (control points every 2 degree recommended for dynamic)
-* Create static MLC aperature for each beam or use fit to structure for dynamic MLC beams ** Aperature required for Millennium 120 MLC
-** If all leaf pairs are closed wih HD-MLC DoseRateEditor will offer to create 2.1mm opening in center two leaves for "Virtual Cone" type treatments
+* Create static MLC aperature for each beam or use fit to structure for dynamic MLC beams [pre]* Aperature required for Millennium 120 MLC [pre]* If all leaf pairs are closed wih HD-MLC DoseRateEditor will offer to create 2.1mm opening in center two leaves for "Virtual Cone" type treatments
 * Launch DoseRateEditor (follow installation instructions above to optionally configure launcher)
-* Select method to edit dose rate (currently all methods are simple sine or sine-like methods with extreamly similar results) ** Optionally, click the preview boxes to see what the resulting Dose Rate and Gantry Speed ** Delta MU (the combined effect of dose rate and gantry speed) preview is not yet implemented
+* Select method to edit dose rate (currently all methods are simple sine or sine-like methods with extreamly similar results) [pre]* Optionally, click the preview boxes to see what the resulting Dose Rate and Gantry Speed [pre]* Delta MU (the combined effect of dose rate and gantry speed) preview is not yet implemented
-* Click Edit DR for all fields to create a new dynamic dose rate and gantry speed version of selected plan ** static MLC plans will be switched to dynamic and static aperatures will be copied to all control points ** dynamic MLC plans only have their dose rate and gantry speed edited
+* Click Edit DR for all fields to create a new dynamic dose rate and gantry speed version of selected plan [pre]* static MLC plans will be switched to dynamic and static aperatures will be copied to all control points [pre]* dynamic MLC plans only have their dose rate and gantry speed edited
-* Open newly created course and plan as directed and calculate dose ** Optionally, open the newly created plan in DoseRateEditor to verify expected result (and view Delta MU plot)
+* Open newly created course and plan as directed and calculate dose [pre]* Optionally, open the newly created plan in DoseRateEditor to verify expected result (and view Delta MU plot)

 ### Future Roadmap / Wishlist
 - [ ] Working preview of Delta MU